Century High School (Santa Ana, California): Student body

 The school's student body is largely homogeneous and reflects the Latino ethnic makeup of the surrounding community.
 It is composed of roughly 93% Hispanic, 5% Asian, 2% Caucasian, 0.5% African American, 0.3% other and mixed and includes 7 different languages spoken.
 Student life can be seen on the morning broadcast that the school produces every day.

 Academics

 Century High School is a comprehensive high school offering a full range of a-g courses necessary for University of California and Cal State acceptance.
+Century has two Career Partnership Academies.
+The TEACH Academy (Teacher Education At Century High) develops future teachers.
+The e-Business Academy develops future leaders in business and entrepreneurs.
 Within the last two years, CST scores have gone higher than expected and have improved; however, not enough to keep the school off of the state's list of persistently low-performing schools.
-The challenges faced by students and faculty are almost insurmountable, yet each year students come back to find dedicated and caring faculty who meet these obstacles head on.
-In 2014, Century received a six-year WASC accreditation, almost unheard of for school the federal government considers to not be meeting its AYP.
+In 2014, Century received a six-year WASC accreditation, which is unusual for a school the federal government considers to not be meeting its AYP.